Wearing a mask in public is annoying enough — but an irritating side effect makes the practice even worse for those who wear eyeglasses or sunglasses.

 4. Slide your glasses further down your nose

-By sliding your spectacles a little lower down your nose, you can keep them out of the way of the moist air escaping from the top of the mask.
+By sliding your spectacles a little lower down your nose, you can keep them out of the way of the moist air escaping out the top of the mask.

 This is probably not an ideal long-term solution, but it works in a pinch.